mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The example simulation features a Wifi (802.11) and a WPAN (802.15.4) network close to each other.
 All nodes communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths, but the signal spectrums can overlap.
 In this showcase, we will configure the two networks to actually use overlapping channels.
+The channel spectrums for both technologies are shown on the following image:

 .. figure:: channels/channels.png
    :width: 100%